Skip to main content

 • Configure LiveSplit and verify that it works

-Method 2 (complicated way, SteamTinkerLaunch)
+Old versions, method 2 (complicated way, SteamTinkerLaunch)

 Use this method if method 1 doesn't work or if you know what you're doing and want to tinker with more stuff